cyberiums/cyberdoc/docs/_install-and-build/Build-from-Source.md

 ---
 <!-- TODO: Maybe move? -->

-Go Cyberium (as its name implies) is written in [Go](https://golang.org), and as such to build from source code you need to have a Go version as recent as possible.
+Cyberium (as its name implies) is written in [Go](https://golang.org), and as such to build from source code you need to have a Go version as recent as possible.
 This guide does not go into details on how to install Go itself, for that please read the [Go installation instructions](https://golang.org/doc/install).

 Assuming you have Go installed, you can download our project via: